 Specifically, our destination was the Royal Site of San Lorenzo de El Escorial, or the Real Sitio de San Lorenzo de El Escorial.
 It’s typically referred to simply as ‘El Escorial.’
 You might also see it called the Royal Monastery of El Escorial.

-We were pretty confused by seemingly contradictory signs in the area until AG explained that both the town and the monastery, which is a couple of kilometers from the town proper along the outskirts, have the same name.
+We were pretty confused by seemingly contradictory signs in the area until Alicia explained that both the town and the monastery have the same name.
+The monastery is a couple of kilometers south of town along the outskirts.

 Even when we arrived, I still didn’t know much of anything about this monstrously imposing and austere complex.

 It’s far more than just a monastery.
 Historically, this was the home of Spanish kings and their royal family members.
 Commissioned by Spain’s King Philip II, construction began in 1563.
 Plans included not only an impressive basilica and monastery to combat the rising threat of Protestantism, but also a school, library, pantheon, and royal palace.

 Designated a UNESCO World Heritage Site in 1984, it’s popular with tourists, in part due to its proximity to Madrid, and sees up to a half million visitors a year.